Summit Heating & A/C answers your questions about replacing your air conditioner.

-Today air conditioners have all sorts of bells and whistles that help them run cleaner and more efficient.
-This also make units more expensive, which can make the choice between buying a new one or paying the bill for a major breakdown difficult.
+Today air conditioners have all sorts of bells and whistles that help them run cleaner and more efficiently.
+This also makes units more expensive, which can make the choice between buying a new one or paying the bill for a major breakdown difficult.
 Here are some questions to consider when deciding whether to repair or replace your air conditioner as you gear up for Denver’s hottest months.

 How do I know if it’s time to fix or ditch my air conditioner?